mikefreno/FlexLove/themes/README.md

 ## Corner Scaling

 By default, 9-slice corners and non-stretched edges are rendered at their original pixel size (1:1).
-For pixel-art themes or when you want corners to scale with the window, you can enable corner scaling:
+You can scale corners using a numeric multiplier:

-### Enabling Corner Scaling
+### Corner Scaling

 ```lua
 -- themes/my_theme.lua